max027/Notes/Backend.md

     * Call the next middleware in the stack.
 If the current middleware function does not end the request-response cycle, it must call next() to pass control to the next middleware function.
 Otherwise, the request will be left hanging.

+# Typescript

+## Namespace
+Namespaces are a TypeScript-specific way to organize code.Namespaces are simply named JavaScript objects in the global namespace